-Carrie Soto is Back by Taylor Jenkins Reid Book Review
+Carrie Soto is Back Book Review: A Novel by Taylor Jenkins Reid

-Hello friends!
-Welcome back to the blog.
-Today we’re going to be discussing the book Carrie Soto Is Back, which is the fictional story of professional tennis player Carrie Soto who comes out of retirement when a much younger tennis player named Nicki Chan comes close to beating her record.
+Carrie Soto is Back is the latest novel released by author Taylor Jenkins Reid.
+It tells the fiction story of professional tennis player Carrie Soto, who comes out of retirement when a much younger tennis player named Nicki Chan comes close to beating her record.

 Taylor Jenkins Reid is quickly becoming one of the most popular authors around.
 Her first book called Forever, Interrupted was published in 2013.
 After that she wrote seven more books and is a New York Times Bestseller.
 Many of her books are set in the past, and sometimes her characters even run into each other.